JoAnne L. Hewett: Career

-Research
+Hewett served as director of Brookhaven National Laboratory and president Brookhaven Science Associates from 2023—2025.

 Her research interests include models of physics beyond the Standard Model, emphasizing collider signatures and the interface with astroparticle physics.
 Hewett has worked on the "phenomenology of extra spatial dimensions, extended Higgs sectors, supersymmetry, new physics signatures in heavy flavor physics, dark matter, and the complementarity of experimental probes of dark matter".
 She has collaborated on the BaBar experiment and the International Linear Collider.

 Honors

 Upon her election in 2007 as a fellow of the American Physical Society, Hewett was cited "For her contributions to our understanding of constraints on and searches for physics beyond the Standard Model, and service to the particle physics community leading studies of future experiments."
 She was elected in 2009 as a fellow of the American Association for the Advancement of Science.